 - Do training exercises: give your dog a treat, lots of praise, or their favourite toy as a reward!
 Training uses a lot of brain power so is enriching but tiring - short and sweet sessions (5-minutes) will keep your dog engaged.

 - Remember your dog’s individual needs – activities are important but so is down-time so don’t ask your dog to do too much.

 For most dogs, dinnertime is a favourite time of day, but it’s over so quickly!
 Extend the experience for your dog and make it more enriching by feeding in a maze bowl or puzzle feeder.Top tips:

 - Remember not to over-feed, even if your dog asks for extra food.

 - If using puzzle toys, make sure your dog can do them –they can cause frustration or lack of interest if your dog cannot access the food.

 5. Allow your dog time to settle by themselves

 Dogs are social animals, so most will be happy to have us around 24/7.
-However, for many dogs this will be a big change, especially if you have children and the house is much busier.
-It’s important that your dog has the opportunity to relax and rest and doesn’t come to rely on you being around all the time!*
+However, it’s important that your dog has the opportunity to relax and rest and doesn’t come to rely on you being around all the time!*